Physical processes in protoplanetary disks: Disk evolution

 Viscous evolution driven by redistribution of angular momentum is a consequence of turbulent (or possibly laminar) stresses that are internal to the fluid.
 Evolution can also be driven by external torques, the most important of which is the magnetic torque that an MHD wind exerts on the surface of the disk.
 An excellent pedagogical introduction to disk winds is the review by Spruit \cite{spruit96}, while K\"onigl \& Salmeron \cite{konigl11} provide a more recent account that addresses the peculiarities specific to protoplanetary disks.

-Winds that are driven solely by pressure gradients (``thermal winds") are of interest as a mechanism for disk dispersal (\S\ref{sec_dispersal}) but do not otherwise change the qualitative character of disk evolution.
-Instead, we consider here MHD winds, with the simplest case being a well-ionized disk is threaded by a large-scale ordered poloidal magnetic field \cite{blandford82}.
+Winds that are driven solely by pressure gradients (``thermal winds") are of interest as a mechanism for disk dispersal (\S\ref{sec_dispersal}) but do not change the qualitative character of disk evolution.
+Instead, we consider here MHD winds, with the simplest case being that of a well-ionized disk is threaded by a large-scale ordered poloidal magnetic field.
 In the ideal MHD limit the fluid is tied to magnetic field lines, which can facilitate acceleration of the wind while exerting a back reaction on the disk that removes angular momentum.

-\begin{svgraybox} Blandford-Payne winds are not the only type of MHD outflow of interest for protoplanetary disk systems.
-Outflows could be launched by a gradient of {\em toroidal} magnetic field pressure \cite{lyndenbell03}, perhaps during or shortly after the collapse of the cloud that forms both the star and the disk.
-Jets can also originate from the interaction between the stellar magnetosphere and the disk \cite{shu94}. \end{svgraybox}
+This type of MHD wind is known as a Blandford-Payne wind \cite{blandford82}.
+Other varieties of MHD outflow could also occur.
+Winds could be launched by a gradient of {\em toroidal} magnetic field pressure \cite{lyndenbell03}, perhaps during or shortly after the collapse of the cloud that forms both the star and the disk.
+Jets can also originate from the interaction between the stellar magnetosphere and the disk \cite{shu94}.

-The structure of such a wind, illustrated in Figure~\ref{fig_spruit}, generically has three regions.
+Returning to the specific case of Blandford-Payne winds, their structure, illustrated in Figure~\ref{fig_spruit}, generically has three regions.
 Within the disk the energy density in the magnetic field, $B^2 / 8 \pi$, is smaller than $\rho c_s^2$, the thermal energy\footnote{We can also consider situations where the magnetic pressure in the disk is stronger than the gas pressure, though it must always be weaker than $\rho v_\phi^2$.}.
 Due to flux conservation, however, the energy in the vertical field component, $B_z^2 / 8 \pi$, is roughly constant with height for $z < r$, while the gas pressure typically decreases at least exponentially with a scale height $h \ll r$.
 This leads to a region above the disk surface where magnetic forces dominate.
 The magnetic force per unit volume is,

 where the current,

 The force, in general, can be written as shown above as the sum of a magnetic pressure gradient and a force due to magnetic tension.
 In the disk wind region where magnetic forces dominate, the requirement that they exert a finite acceleration on the low density gas implies that the force approximately vanishes, i.e. that,